-Private hospitals tend to cater for the needs of expats better than public hospitals, and they do accept international health insurance.
+Private hospitals tend to cater to the needs of expats better than public hospitals, and they generally do accept international health insurance.

-Doctors and medical staff at private hospitals in Vietnam often speak English and/or French, which makes life easier for expats.
+Doctors and medical staff at private hospitals in Vietnam often speak English, which eliminates the language barrier for expats.

 Health insurance in Vietnam

-When using hospitals in Vietnam, expats should check with both the hospital and their insurance provider that they are covered.
+Most expats organise international health insurance before they arrive in Vietnam.
+When using hospitals, expats should check with both the hospital and their insurance provider that they are covered for treatment.

-Expats should ensure that the health insurance that they purchase covers them for treatment outside Vietnam, because many expats, as well as the wealthier Vietnamese people, prefer to travel to Bangkok or Singapore for specialist treatment and medical emergencies.
+Expats should ensure that the health insurance they purchase covers them for treatment outside Vietnam, as many expats, as well as the wealthier Vietnamese people, prefer to travel to Bangkok or Singapore for specialist treatment and medical emergencies.

 Pharmacies in Vietnam are well stocked and easy to find, especially in big cities such as Hanoi and Ho Chi Minh City.
 They're usually located on any major shopping street or in malls.

-Buying medicine over the counter without a prescription is straightforward, but expats should be aware that many of the drugs sold in Vietnamese pharmacies are likely to be counterfeit or have expired.
+Buying medicine over the counter without a prescription is straightforward, but expats should be aware that drugs sold in Vietnamese pharmacies may be counterfeit or expired.
 Always check the date on the packaging before making a purchase.
 In addition, expats who want to be extra careful can either take the necessary medicines from their home country or visit a pharmacy in one of the private hospitals or clinics.

 Health hazards in Vietnam